firebitsbr/qgss-2025-team07/README.md

 # qgss-2025
-Qiskit Global Summer School: The Past, Present and Future of Quantum Computing
+Qiskit Global Summer School: The Past, Present and Future of Quantum Computing by Mauro Risonho de Paula Assumpção aka @firebitsbr

 # Launch on qBraid